-- (b) retained within the area of sediment controls; and - (c) placed on an impermeable surface. - 8.17 Any contaminated material removed from the site shall be disposed of in accordance with the CLSMP, at a facility which holds a consent to accept the relevant level of contamination, unless it has been appropriately demonstrated that the materials removed from the site meet the definition of 'cleanfill', as described in 'A Guide to the Management of Cleanfills', Ministry for the Environment (2002). - 8.18 Where asbestos is being removed, its transportation to a landfill for authorised disposal is to be handled by specialist contractors in accordance with the Asbestos Regulations (Health and Safety in Employment Act (Asbestos) Regulations 1998, and Department of Labour Guidelines for the Management and Removal of Asbestos 1999). - 8.19 Any excavated material re-used on site shall have soil concentrations that are the lower of the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health for the site final land use or the Auckland Council Regional Plan: Air, Land and Water Schedule 10 permitted activity criteria. - 8.20 All imported fill shall: - (a) Comply with the definition of 'cleanfill' as per 'A Guide to the Management of Cleanfills', Ministry for the Environment (2002); and - (b) Be solid material of an inert nature; and - (c) Not contain hazardous substances or contaminants above natural background levels of the receiving site. - 8.21 The Consent Holder shall ensure that good housekeeping of the works site is maintained to avoid the spread of excavated material outside the construction site boundary.
-Any soil incidentally spilt on the roadway shall be removed by sweeping, shovelling or by means other than washing. - 8.22 The Consent Holder shall ensure that erosion and sediment control is maintained in accordance with the approved Erosion and Sediment Control Plan and the Technical Publication TP90: Erosion and Sediment Control, Guidelines for Land
+- 8.13 Stockpiling of contaminated soil shall be avoided so far as practicable.
+If required, the stockpiles shall follow the procedures set out in the SLSMP. - 8.14 Any contaminated material removed from the site shall be disposed of in accordance with the CLSMP, at a facility which holds a consent to accept the relevant level of contamination, unless it has been appropriately demonstrated that the materials removed from the site meet the definition of 'cleanfill', as described in 'A Guide to the Management of Cleanfills', Ministry for the Environment (2002). - 8.15 Any excavated material re-used on site shall have soil concentrations that are the lower of the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health for the site final land use or the Auckland Council Regional Plan: Air, Land and Water Schedule 10 permitted activity criteria.

+8.16 All imported fill shall: